the-events-calendar/event-tickets/readme.txt

 = [4.2.7] TBD =

-* Fix - Stop logic for dealing with recurring events from impacting other post types [45008]
+* Fix - Stop logic for dealing with recurring events from impacting other post types [45008] (Originally reported by @Ryan on the support forums.
+Thanks! )
 * Tweak - Share "tickets unavailable" messaging across ticketing providers to prevent unnecessary duplication [65687]

 = [4.2.6] 2016-08-31 =